 - Select Create.

-- Check that the new Application Insights logger with an instrumentation key now appears in the list.
+- Check that the new Application Insights logger now appears in the list.

 Behind the scenes, a Logger entity is created in your API Management instance, containing the instrumentation key of the Application Insights instance.